percona/pg_tde/documentation/docs/tde.md

 To encrypt the data, two types of keys are used:

 * Table encryption keys (TEK) to encrypt user data.
 These keys are stored internally, near the data that they encrypt.
-* The principal key to encrypt database keys.
-It is kept separately from the database keys and is managed externally.
+* The principal key to encrypt table keys.
+It is kept separately from the table keys and is managed externally.

 `pg_tde` is integrated with HashiCorp Vault server to store and manage principal keys.
 Only the back end KV Secrets Engine - Version 2 (API) is supported.